sjjsy/neronet/doc/user_manual.rst

 ------------------
 Assume we have folder ``~/mytheanotest`` which contains an experiment named ``script.py`` and we want to submit it to ``kosh.aalto.fi`` to be run there.
-Thus we proceed as follows:
+We proceed as follows:

 Define a cluster where the experiment is to be run:
 ``nerocli --cluster kosh kosh.aalto.fi unmanaged``